epfl-ada/ada-2022-project-tacocat/README.md

 ## Proposed Timeline

+E = Edin
+G = Güneş
+L = Louca
+J = Jonas

 ### Week 47

-- Focusing on homework 2 and ideally finishing it
+- Focusing on homework 2 and ideally finishing it [EGLJ]
-- Implement changes on project according to feedback from Milestone 2 (if available)
+- Implement changes on project according to feedback from Milestone 2 (if available) [EGLJ]

 ### Week 48

 - If not finished, complete homework 2.
+[EGLJ]
 - Generate graph with preprocessed data from Milestone 2.
 It is  important to have a complete graph on all the data.
 We should be able to visually identify clusters and possible outliers.
+[EG]
 - Compute clusters.
+[L]
 - Start data story.
+[J]

 ### Week 49

 - Analyze/compare clusters.
 Understand what are the key features of those clusters.
+[EL]
 - Compute outliers and analyze them.
 Understand what traits makes an outlier and verify if they act as bridges between different clusters.
 Verify if multiple outliers have shared traits.
+[GJ]
 - Update data story accordingly.
+[J]

 ### Week 50

-- Start data story.
 - Choose a cluster for in-depth anaylsis.
 Check if there exist clusters within clusters.
 Do the same with outliers.
+[EL]
 - Update data story accordingly.
+[GJ]

 ### Week 51

-- Finish data story
+- Finish data story [EGLJ]
 - Complete and update files for submission.

-## Team-internal Organization

-## Questions for TAs
+[EGLJ]